An incident with my sons (almost 3.5 and 5) led me to create this Preschool Unit on Ants.

-After the conversation, I gathered resources to create a mini unit on Ants for my sweet preschool aged boys, hoping that if we learn a bit more about these creatures, we won't have to “hate them” (as my 4 year old proclaimed on our walk back to our home).
+After the conversation, I gathered resources to create a mini unit on Ants for my sweet preschool aged boys, hoping that if we learn a bit more about these creatures, we won't have to “hate them” (as my 4-year-old proclaimed on our walk back to our home).

 BOOKS ABOUT ANTS

 March with the Ants is a perfect book to introduce ants to your classroom or children.
 The illustrations are beautiful.
-The words read like a story even though the books is largely non-fiction describing lifecycle, environment and body parts.
+The words read like a story even though the books are largely non-fiction describing lifecycle, environment and body parts.
 My boys (ages 3 and 4.5) had a lot of questions as we read through this book.

 I was pleasantly surprised by Army Ant Parade.
 The illustrations and content drew my sons into the narrative.
-Reading the book took a great deal of time because I was bombarded with loads of questions about the ants, their swarm and the ecosystem within which these ants live.
+Reading the book took a great deal of time because I was bombarded with loads of questions about the ants, their swarm, and the ecosystem within which these ants live.
 My sons clearly became captivated with the ants, rather than afraid or creeped out by them, which was my goal in teaching them a bit more about the amazing qualities of these small insects.

-National Geographic Readers: Ants is a must have for your home or classroom.
+National Geographic Readers: Ants is a must-have for your home or classroom.
 What I love most about these books are the real images and the simple layout.
 National Geographic does a fantastic job not overstimulating the child.

 The Ants Go Marching (Classic Books With Holes) is one of my favorite songs to sing with my children.
 They giggle, participate in rhyming and counting, and move their bodies!
 I love Childs Play's Classic Books with Holes.
 The illustrations are fun, and the kids love to follow along.